Caucasus: Ecology

 The Caucasus is an area of great ecological importance.
 The region is included in the list of 34 world biodiversity hotspots.
 It harbors some 6400 species of higher plants, 1600 of which are endemic to the region.
 Its wildlife includes Persian leopards, brown bears, wolves, bison, marals, golden eagles and hooded crows.
 Among invertebrates, some 1000 spider species are recorded in the Caucasus.
 Most of arthropod biodiversity is concentrated on Great and Lesser Caucasus ranges.

 The region has a high level of endemism and several relict animals and plants, the fact reflecting the presence of refugial forests, which survived the Ice Age in the Caucasus Mountains.
 The Caucasus forest refugium is the largest throughout the Western Asian (near Eastern) region.
 The area has multiple representatives of disjunct relict groups of plants with the closest relatives in Eastern Asia, southern Europe, and even North America.
 Over 70 species of forest snails of the region are endemic.
 Some relict species of vertebrates are Caucasian parsley frog, Caucasian salamander, Robert's snow vole, and Caucasian grouse, and there are almost entirely endemic groups of animals such as lizards of genus Darevskia.
 In general, the species composition of this refugium is quite distinct and differs from that of the other Western Eurasian refugia.

 The natural landscape is one of mixed forest, with substantial areas of rocky ground above the treeline.
 The Caucasus Mountains are also noted for a dog breed, the Caucasian Shepherd Dog (Rus.
 Kavkazskaya Ovcharka, Geo.
 Nagazi).
 Vincent Evans noted that minke whales have been recorded from the Black Sea.

 Energy and mineral resources

 The Caucasus has many economically important minerals and energy resources, such as gold, silver, copper, iron ore, manganese, tungsten, zinc, oil, natural gas, and coal (both anthracite coal and brown).

 Sport

 Gudauri is a popular destination for skiing, Heliskiing, and paragliding in Georgia, on the southern slopes of the Greater Caucasus mountains.

 Krasnaya Polyana is a popular center of mountain skiing and a snowboard venue.

-The 2015 European Games is the first in the history of the European Games to be held in Azerbaijan.
+Winter Olympics were held in 2014 in Sochi.
+The 2015 European Games were the first in the history of the European Games to be held in Azerbaijan.